 A tagine can also refer to a type of North African stew, cooked slowly with meat, vegetables and spices.
 All in all it generally means TASTY.

-If you try this recipe please let me know by leaving a comment and a rating!Print
+If you love this Vegetable Tagine Recipe please let me know by leaving a rating and a comment!

 - 1 tablespoon oil

 - 2 carrots, diced

 - 1 preserved lemon, finely chopped (I use Belazu Beldi Preserved Lemons)